VulcanJS/vulcan-docs/source/callbacks.md

 addCallback('posts.edit.sync', setEditedAt);
 ```

-Nova's boilerplate mutations support three distinct types of callback functions, each with their own hook:
+Vulcan's boilerplate mutations support three distinct types of callback functions, each with their own hook:

 - `validate` callbacks are called to decide if an operation should run or not.
 - `sync` callbacks are called in a blocking manner before the database operation.